legobmw99/Stormlight/Design.md

 * Simply inhaling Stormlight should grant some status effects.
 * Inhale Stormlight by clicking gems.
 * Stormlight is used by surges and decreases over time.
 * Shardblades should be able to be summoned and dismissed.
+Dropping a shardblade counts as dismissal
+  * Stored in enderchests or as a single boolean in the Capability
 ### Crafting
 Gems are made from glass and a diamond or emerald.
 Creates tiny spheres (8?).
 ### Becoming a Surgebinder
 Difficult.
 Perhaps requires certain achievements, as a kind of skill-tree (Oaths).
 Easy way out is to say Honorblades only.
+### Spren
+ * Tiny, cube entities of different colors.
+Spawn randomly?
+Need more thought, but probably will be "tameable" through something heroic, a nether star or something
 ### Implementation
 Two options:
 1. Easy.
 Honorblades only, stormlight is a status effect
 2. Harder.
 Bonding and some sort of NBT data.
+A Capability with several fields - a Type field [1-10], power [0-5] and blade stored [0-1] at least.